 - ✔ Advanced features like AI detection

-👉 Best for: Offices, apartments, warehouses, and large businesses.
+👉 Best for: Offices, apartments, warehouses, large businesses, and properties needing remote monitoring.

 Key Differences Between DVR and NVR Security Systems

-Understanding what is the difference between DVR and NVR security systems becomes easier when you compare them side by side.
+Understanding the difference between DVR and NVR security systems becomes easier when you compare them side by side.

 | Feature | DVR | NVR |